gregory-nelson/Cornell-Shimtah/documents/design-journey.md

   - Having links to youtube videos via thumbnails circumvents needing to embed the videos, while still providing users a photographic preview of the video they'll be seeing, which would be lost in a text link.

 - **Need/Want**
-  - A description of Shimtah and its history
+  - A description of Shimtah, Korean percussion, and its history
 - **Design Ideas and Choices**
-  - An "instruments" page that shows off all of the instruments used in Shimtah, with pictures.
+  - An "instruments" page that shows off all of the instruments used in Korean percussion, with pictures.
-  - An "about" page that describes what Shimtah is, as well as brief introductions from club members
+  - An "about" page that describes the history of the club, as well as brief introductions from club members
 - **Memo**
+  - Because all of the instruments in Korean percussion are unique, it makes sense to have a whole page dedicated to explaining them.
+  - The information about the instruments should be separate from the information about the club, so users can find relevant information more quickly, hence the separate about page.

+- **Need/Want**
+  - A way to learn about and contact the club
+- **Design Ideas and Choices**
+  - The aforementioned "about" page that will have the history of the club, as well as member bios.
+  - A contact form at the bottom of this page, where users will be prompted for name, email, and year.
+  - Logos at the footer of each page for instagram, youtube, and facebook, that link to Shimtah's respective page on each of those platforms.
+The club's email will also be in the footer.
-  -
+- **Memo**

-## User(s) (Milestone 1)
+  - Having bios of current members makes the club more personable, which prospective members would want
+  - A contact form is the best way to reach out to prospective members.
+We will put it on the same page as the rest of the information about the club because it is club-logistics-related, as opposed to Korean-percussion-related.
+  - Having logos at the footer will make Shimtah's additional pages accessible from anywhere on the site.

 > Tell us about the users (target audience) for this website.

 Mainly Korean & Korean American students at Cornell University or any student who is interested in Korean culture or percussion music group